joshfinnie/joshfinnie.com/src/pages/blog/setting_up_wsl_with_asdf.md

 v16.3.0
 ```

 Amazing.
-We are now using ASDF to control our version of Node on our Ubutu VM!
+We are now using ASDF to control our version of Node on our Ubuntu VM!
 Python is a little more complicated.
 We will have to make sure we have the requirements the plugin requires.
 Each plugin is a little different; I give the README a good scan to make sure I understand what we have to do.
 Python is also a little different because I often switch between two versions of python.
 This shows us a good example on how to manage different versions of a runtime.

 ```bash
 $ sudo apt-get update